mramshaw/MQTT_and_mosquitto/README.md

 Simple!

-[Note that messages are not _queued_ - subscribers will only receive messages that are published when they are actively subscribed.]
+[In the example shown, messages are not _queued_ - so that subscribers will only receive messages that are published when they are actively subscribed.
+However specifying QoS values other than zero (the default) or specifying message retention will affect this.]

 ## Reference